ruszkiew/sdwan/README.md

 Objects are linked with references.
 The IDs do change after an upload so the stored object files are updated with the new IDs.
 When uploading in batch it is important to start with the 'leaf' objects and work towards the more complex.
 Below is the advised order of upload.

+WARNING - Do NOT use Factory Default Feature Templates if you plan to Upload Device Templates.
+ID linking will be broken.

   * List
   * Definition
   * Policy Local